Carmelo Borg Pisani: Legacy

 Benito Mussolini called him a "Maltese Martyr" and in November 1943 created in his honour in Liguria the blackshirts Battaglione Borg Pisani in which other Maltese irredentists fought.

 The art academy where he had studied in Rome was for a brief time rechristened La Regia Accademia di Belle Arti Borg Pisani, and streets in Rome, Turin, Bari and Legnano are still named after him.
 A neo-fascist group commemorated his death in front of Malta's embassy in Rome in 2010.

 Borg Pisani is very well regarded in Italy.
 Italian historian Giulio Vignoli wrote that Borg Pisani is to be considered one of the last Italian "Risorgimento" martyrs of the Italian irredentism, like Cesare Battisti and Nazario Sauro.
-Requests have been made by his family and the Italian government to exhume his body and give it a burial outside prison grounds, but so far not acceded to.
+Requests have been made by his family and the Italian government to exhume his remains and give them a proper burial, but so far not acceded to.

 In his native Malta, Borg Pisani remains a controversial figure.
 Many view him as a traitor who betrayed the nation to fight for Fascist Italy.
-On the other hand, many others view him as a patriotic hero who wanted the very best for Malta by breaking free from British rule and unite the island with Italy.
+On the other hand, many others view him as a patriotic hero who wanted the very best for Malta by breaking free from British rule and uniting the island with Italy.

 Norman Lowell, the former leader of the far-right political party Imperium Europa, is known to be a staunch admirer of Borg Pisani.
 He is known for the quotes "Carmelo Borg Pisani, presente!" and "Onore a Carmelo Borg Pisani!" during a tribute to him in a television interview on One.

 In popular culture

 A person similar to Borg Pisani appears in the 1953 film, Malta Story.

-Borg Pisani appears in the game, Hearts of Iron IV as an espionage operative.

-Borg Pisani appears in the game, Enlisted as Carmelo Borg.